iepathos/codingsamples/README.md

 + [Python list comprehension](https://github.com/iepathos/codingsamples/blob/master/convertro.py) is a python script written in response to an online interview question asked by Convertro for a developer position.
 The function of the script is a basic parse and sort.
 The interesting part for me was the restriction to using only list comprehension to accomplish the task.

-+ [Jewelry Django App](https://whois-iepathos.rhcloud.com/jewelry) written in response to Beachmint technical exam.
++ [Django Jewelry App](https://whois-iepathos.rhcloud.com/jewelry) written in response to Beachmint backend coding exam.
 [Models](https://github.com/iepathos/beachmint/blob/master/jewelry/models.py) [Views](https://github.com/iepathos/beachmint/blob/master/jewelry/views.py) [Templates](https://github.com/iepathos/beachmint/tree/master/templates/jewelry)

 # Contributions to Open Source projects:
 + Added javascript to auto-focus on form fields [pinax/pinax-theme-bootstrap](https://github.com/pinax/pinax-theme-bootstrap)